Vochannguyen/vochannguyen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Welcome to My Data Science Portfolio 😎 <a href='https://datascience.smu.edu/'>Southern Methodist University</a>
+subtitle: Welcome to My Data Portfolio 😎 <a href='https://datascience.smu.edu/'>Southern Methodist University</a>

 profile:
   align: right